evacheung0929/UR5e_Simulation_And_Dual_Arm_Control/README.md

 # UR5_ROS_Simulation
-This repository summarises my learning of Universal Robot from simulation to actual robot connection using ROS, Dashboard and ur_rtde
+This repository summarises my learning of Universal Robot from simulation to actual robot connection using ROS, Dashboard and ur_rtde.
+It's a working process, so stay tunned!
 ## Rviz
 **BOLD TEXT HERE**